 At KCU our aim is to provide services to the local community to help improve lives.

 Since April 2016 KCU has offered support through the Inclusive Volunteering Project.
+When the project came to an end in 2022 mentoring and befriending continued as part of KCU support services.

 Our team of mentor/befrienders walk alongside their mentees to help them achieve their goals.
 As trained befrienders they can also help their mentees to connect with services in the local area until they feel more confident to attend meetings.